-34) DDS314 Pre-Clinical Periodontics-II
+34) DDS314 Pre-Clinical Periodontics-II (2 cr. /h.)

 In this course lectures and practical training are given to students to expose them to immune response (host response) and periodontal pathogenesis.
 A complete spectrum of periodontal lesions and their pathogenicity, plaque control, trauma from occlusion, food impaction and halitosis are to be stressed.